-- The award is designed for students in the middle school who work very hard and are good school citizens.
-They may also be honor roll students. - The award will be presented to one student per grade level for each marking period starting with the fifth grade. - Students may win this award only once in their middle school careers.
-The idea is to honor as many different students as possible.
+- The award is designed for students in grades 5-8 who work very hard and are good school citizens.
+They may also be honor roll students. - The award will be presented to one student per grade level for each marking period. - Students may win this award only once in their middle school careers.
+The idea is to honor as many students as possible.

-Students receiving this award will have their names posted on a special plaque in the main lobby.
+Students receiving this award will have their names posted on a special plaque in the office hallway.